Master of Occupational Therapy (MOT) Admission Requirements

 - Overall undergraduate GPA of 3.0 or better on a 4.0 scale as calculated by OTCAS

 - Successful on-campus interview and writing sample.
 Practice as a professional requires proficiency in oral and written communication.
 Students will be expected to demonstrate these proficiencies

 at the time of the on-campus interview.
-Interviews for the fall 2017 entering class will be held on:
+Admission interviews for the fall 2018 entering class will be held on Saturday, December 2, 2017:

 - Interviews are by invitation only.